FriendsOfEpub/Blitz/README.md

 ## The 4 principles of blitz

-1. **Espouse [inheritance and cascade](https://www.w3.org/wiki/Inheritance_and_cascade)**, the 2 fundamental principles of CSS. eBooks are documents, CSS was designed for documents… It’s a match!
+1. **Espouse [inheritance and the cascade](https://www.w3.org/wiki/Inheritance_and_cascade)**, the 2 fundamental principles of CSS. eBooks are documents, CSS was designed for documents… It’s a match!
 2. **Build and refine**, don’t style and undo.
 Don’t override your own styles, create reusable components—the reset should help you do that.
 3. **Don’t fight, skirt.** Be smart, it’s not worth fighting RS’ default stylesheets (their selectors and !importants are too much hassle), *trompe le monde.*
 4. **Have fun!** We’ve done our utmost to help you avoid common pitfalls.
 You don’t have to deal with the crappiest parts of eBook CSS authoring, sit back and relax.